 Amnesty International (commonly known as Amnesty and AI) is a non-governmental organization that works for the upliftment of human rights and has a supporter list of close to 7 million around the world.
+There are members of Amnesty International in more than 140 countries and territories around the world.

 AI throws light on human rights violations by governments, armed political groups, companies, etc., via different sources like newsletters, annual reports, and background papers.
 This topic is relevant for all IAS exam aspirants.